Cybernetics-Security-AI/SecurityOnion-DevOps/README.md

 # SecurityOnion-DevOps

-This script was made because in my personal use of utilizing Security Onion, I run into a problem where the snort.conf file in the /etc/nsm/"sensor name"/ directory fails to pass the snort -c /etc/nsm/"sensor interface name"/snort.conf -T debugging test.
+The sosensorfix script was made because in my personal use of utilizing Security Onion, I run into a problem where the snort.conf file in the /etc/nsm/"sensor name"/ directory fails to pass the snort -c /etc/nsm/"sensor interface name"/snort.conf -T debugging test.
 I receive a few errors running this test after a fresh install of security onion.
 These errors include; can't find directory to store snort logs, and can't intialize daq pfring.

 After some troubleshooting of the snort.conf file on the sniffing interface directory, I came up with a solution that works.